Cultural Intelligence

 The Cultural Intelligence Assessment measures an individual’s current intercultural capabilities and their personal feedback report provides them with the opportunity to develop and improve those skills through workshops, assessments, e-learning and group outcomes.

-What Are The Learning Outcomes and resources for the business and the individual?
+What Are The Learning Outcomes for the business and the individual?

 Self-awareness of how culture influences your interactions with others.